Vincent-Maladiere/Linear-Path-Planner/README.md

 ![GoogleEarthDemo](img/google-earth-demo.png)

 ### 1.1 Parcel
 Create closed Polygons representing the fields of interest.
-Naming is important because it will be use later by the GoogleEarthParser.
-Exemple:
+Naming is important because it will be used later by the GoogleEarthParser. <br>
 Naming: `Parcel {index} - Perimeter`.
 - Parcel 1 - Perimeter
 - Parcel 2 - Perimeter